 Sample Type and Collection

-A blood sample is drawn from a vein in the arm.
-The monocyte count is automatically measured as part of the CBC with differential.
+Blood is drawn from a vein, usually in the arm.
+Monocyte values are automatically reported as part of a CBC with differential.
+Results are often available the same day.

 Test Preparation